 Almost time to leave

-In a couple of days I jump on my flight and soon after I’ll be camping somewhere in the California desert on the Pacific crest trail.
+Now, it is only days away from flying to USA to start the hike of the PCT.
+Soon, I’ll be camping somewhere in the California desert on the Pacific crest trail.
 Time to start packing!

 A big thanks to my sister and family for hosting me for the last couple of weeks in Sydney and GT from Charter North for my trip through the outback on route from Darwin to Sydney.

-Below are some photos from the ‘outback’ and my recent training hikes.
+Below are some photos from the ‘outback’ and my recent training hikes and shakedown hikes.